 Orchids are beautiful and exotic flowers, but for most people they are strictly indoor plants.
 These delicate air plants were mostly built for the tropics and don’t tolerate cold weather or freezes.
-But there are some zone 9 orchids that you can get away with growing in your garden to add that tropical feel.
+There are some zone 9 orchids that you can get away with growing in your garden to add that tropical feel though.

 Can You Grow Orchids in Zone 9?